Rams RFC

-Rams RFC is an English rugby union club based near the village of Sonning on the outskirts of Reading in the county of Berkshire.
-The first XV play in the third level league of the English rugby union system, National League 1, following their promotion from National League 2 South as champions at the end of the 2018–19 season.
-Up until 2018, the club was previously known as Redingensians and then Redingensians Rams before being renamed simply as Rams for the 2018–19 season onwards.
+Rams Rugby Football Club is an English rugby union club based near the village of Sonning on the outskirts of Reading in the county of Berkshire.
+The first XV play in the third-level league of the English rugby union system, National League 1, following their promotion from National League 2 South as champions at the end of the 2018–19 season.
+Until 2018, the club had been known as Redingensians and then Redingensians Rams before being renamed simply as Rams for the 2018–19 season onwards.

 History

 Rams consist of five senior teams of differing playing ability and a full complement of mini and junior sides.
 The first team currently plays in National League 1 (level 3) of the rugby union league structure.
 The second team play in Canterbury Division 3, the third team play in Berks/Bucks & Oxon Prem A, and the fourths in Berks/Bucks & Oxon 1.
 The fifth team participates in the Thames Valley Invitational Leagues.
 Both the under-17s and colts play in division 1 of their respective Berks/Bucks & Oxon leagues.
 Rams RFC is also renowned for its Rugby 7s capability and participates in several major international tournaments across Europe from March through to August.